TABLE OF CONTENTS

-With evidence suggesting that 87% of consumers prefer contactless payments for in-store purchases, it’s no wonder businesses are rushing to offer this payment method to their customers.[1]
+With evidence suggesting that 87% of consumers prefer NFC mobile payments for in-store purchases, it’s no wonder businesses are rushing to offer this payment method.[1]
 Grand View Research.
 “Mobile Payment Market Size, Share & Trends Analysis Report By Technology (Near Field Communication, Direct Mobile Billing), By Payment Type (B2B, B2C, B2G), By Location, By End Use, By Region, And Segment Forecasts, 2023 – 2030.”
 Accessed October 03, 2024.
 As EMV chips began to feature in cards more regularly and contactless transactions became possible, near-field communication (NFC) payments became popular.
-Not long after, mobile phones, such as iPhones and Android devices, also began offering NFC payment options, allowing phone users to upload credit card details and pay using mobile wallets.
+Mobile phones, such as iPhones and Android devices, began offering NFC payment options, allowing phone users to upload credit card details and pay using mobile wallets.

 This guide explores NFC mobile payments, how NFC payments work, the pros and cons of NFC payments, examples of businesses using NFC for mobile payments, and other related topics.
 Read ahead if you want to learn about one of the world’s fastest-growing payment options!